-Love anchovies?
-Then also check out another appetizer bite: my caramelized onion pizza with anchovies and black olives, a classic French pissaladiere!
+Then you should also check out another appetizer bite that you find everywhere in Nice: my caramelized onion pizza with anchovies and black olives, a classic French pissaladiere!

 - 1 medium garlic bulb